 Our open plan learning space offers flexibility for learning and teaching to occur.

-Students in the SLC are divided into three ‘homegroups’, where children gather each morning.
+Students in the SLC are divided into two ‘homegroups’, where children gather each morning.
 At times students will work in these homegroups, however they are regularly regrouped depending on the purpose of the lesson, the needs of the students and the expertise of the teachers across the different areas of the curriculum.
 These groups range in size from the whole SLC, to groups of about twenty, down to small groups of three or four.
 Due to the shared learning space layout, these different sized groupings can be operating simultaneously.
 Students have the opportunity to engage in explicitly led classes conducted by each of the SLC teachers.
 This enables students to experience different teaching styles and expertise, have greater avenues of exposure to content, the ability to seek assistance from more than one teacher and to also make for a smoother transition into secondary school - where students will work with several different teachers on a daily basis.

 The SLC works as one collaborative learning community, where we value learning and recognise the benefits of learning together and from each other.
 The teachers work as a team, continuously evaluating and discussing their practice and seeking ways to improve outcomes for every student.